AHolwell/HomeLINK/README.md

 - `./core/src/errors` holds extensions of the Error class for some custom error handling, as well as some boilerplate code to reformat zod errors to present them to my users in a more readable fashion.

-- `./core/src/functions-tests` holds the unit tests for the lambdas, note that vitest is not installed in the `./packages/functions` package.
+- `./core/src/functions-tests` holds the unit tests for the lambdas, note that vitest is not installed in the `./packages/functions` package, this is SST best practice to keep it lightweight.
 Hence the tests are stored here.

-- `./core/src/parsing` holds the functionality that validates and sanitises the user inputs and constructs my types objects based off the schema.
+- `./core/src/parsing` holds the functionality that validates and sanitises the user inputs, and constructs my typed objects based off the schema.
 Again this package is device agnostic and pulls device schemas when it needs them.

 - `./core/src/schema` holds the specifics about the device categories I support.
-  I treated it as if it were an external package, because in a real use case it should be so it can be locked down more strongly than the api code.
+  I treated it as if it were an external package, because in a real use case it should be, so it can be locked down more strongly than the api code.
 Further all the API code should be agnostic of the device schemas pulling them when needed for easy scalability into supporting more devices.
   To support another device you need only add its schema as detailed in the README.txt within.

 - `./core/src/util` holds a wrapper for my lambda functions to consistently handle error catching and formatting the http response to send back through the gateway.

-### Notable challenges
+### Notable decisions/challenging points

 - Designing the code to be agnostic of the device it was working with was an interesting architectual point.
-Especially as I wanted to support any category with the base device I needed to be carefuly to always be mapping to the correct schema and maintain my typing integrity.
+Especially as I wanted to support any category with the base device, I needed to be carefuly to always be mapping to the correct schema and maintain my typing integrity.

 - As I chose to expose certain error messages to the user it was a good exercise in handling my errors carefully, to make sure my error messages were helpful, but had no risk of data leakage.
 This lead to the ValidationError and InternalError extensions.
-I'll feedback any validation errors but log Internal errors and respond with a generic error message.
-(I havent actually implemented any logging)
+I'll feedback any Validation Errors but log Internal Errors and respond with a generic error message.
+(I havent actually implemented any logging, but I would)

 - How to handle conflicting/repeated requests was also an interesting point.
-Especially in relation to the above - eg. when trying to delete a non-existant device, should I tell the user it wasnt there, or just confirm that there _now_ isn't that device.
+Especially in relation to the above - e.g., when trying to delete a non-existant device, should I tell the user it wasnt there, or just confirm that there _now_ isn't that device.

-- Input validation and sanitisation was another big concern, as I am putting user input into DynamoDb commands, most of this was easily handles via Zod stripping fields I'm not explicitly allowing and enforcing other restrictions.
+- Input validation and sanitisation was another big concern, as I am putting user input into DynamoDb commands, though most of this was easily handled via Zod stripping fields I'm not explicitly allowing and enforcing other restrictions.

 ### Expansion/ Next Steps

+- There is an argument for dropping the user id from the device data returned form a saftey standpoint as the user should never interact with it, they dont need it know its there.

 - For this to actually work as an IoT system API, there would need to be some way for the device to actually respond to the change to its state in the table.
 The way I imagined that would fit with my current design would be lambdas triggered by changing data sending the update to the connected device.